Sobha City Mall

 Sobha City Mall is a shopping mall in Sobha City, Puzhakkal, Thrissur City, Kerala, India.
 The Mall opened on 17 December 2015.
 It is built on 4.7 acre land and covers an area of 450000 sqft.
-The mall is centrally air-conditioned and have a six screen multiplex by INOX Leisure Limited.
-It offers luxury business hotel, office space, restaurants, food courts and a 600 car parking facility.
+The mall is centrally air-conditioned and has a six screen multiplex by INOX.
+It offers a luxury business hotel, office space, restaurants, food courts and a 600 car parking facility.